Bed Bugs Pest Control

 Previously hotel rooms were usually treated regularly with residual pesticides.
 Because of this, these bugs that were introduced during travel would generally be exposed to that pesticide once they left their transport source to travel to the bed.

-These kinds of residual pesticide application monthly or even quarterly treatments for other pests would control any new infestations.
+These kinds of residual pesticide applications monthly or even quarterly treatments for other pests would control any new infestations.
 Currently, insecticide baits are commonly used as a substitute for the traditional sprays.

 Increase in the Use of Secondhand Merchandise